>

 It is unlikley that you need a Grant to administer the estate.

-• the full name of the deceased person;
+• The full name of the person who has passed

 FAQs